Alma Media > Investors > Why invest in Alma Media > CEO’s review

 14-08-2024-helsinki-alma-media-johtoryhma-kai-telanne-2

-Our strategy focuses on the continuous development, growth and scaling of business operations by taking advantage of the latest AI technology.
+The continuous development, growth and scaling of business operations by taking advantage of the latest technology is a cornerstone of our strategy.